 - Hannah Arendt

-We often experience a visceral rush or feel awe when we encounter a new idea or understand something profound for the first time.
-I have a life-long goal of getting people excited about modern physics and science more generally, because, at heart, science is about developing new ideas and honing your curiosity about the complex and the subtle.
-Bringing great science education to students will help them think more clearly about complex ideas and, eventually, enable them to build a better future.
+We often experience a visceral rush or feel awe when we encounter a clever idea or understand something subtle for the first time.
+I have a life-long goal of getting people excited about science because scientific questions push and stretch our intellect.
+Science invites us to develop new ideas, hone our curiosity, and think critically.